Glossary of Financial Terms

 | Blended Benchmark | Blended return of leading indexes |

-| Bloomberg CD Index | The average rate paid by the highest rated dealers in the market |
+| Bloomberg | The average rate paid by the highest-rated dealers in the market |

-| Bond Rating | A method of determining the likelihood that the issuer of a bond will fail to pay the IOU.
-Various NSROs analyze the financial strength of issuers and rate the bonds on a scale from AAA to D. On this scale, AAA means highly unlikely to default and D means in default; typically a rating from AAA to BBB is referred to as investment grade and those BB and below are referred to as junk bonds. |
+| Bond | A method of determining the likelihood that the issuer of a bond will fail to pay the IOU.
+Various NSROs analyze issuers’ financial strength and rate their bonds on a scale from AAA to D. On this scale, AAA means highly unlikely to default, and D means in default.
+Typically, ratings from AAA to BBB are considered investment grade, and those below BB are considered junk bonds. |

 | Callable Bond | A bond where the issuer has the right to “call” or redeem the bond at a specified price before the scheduled maturity. |